-- Power on the ventilator by pressing the power button. - 2 Ensure that the green power indicator light on the ventilator is on.
+- Power on the ventilator by pressing the power button for the ventilator. - 2 Ensure the green power indicator light on the ventilator is on.

 When the startup screen is displayed, listen for audible tones to test the ventilator's alarm speaker.